yummyshop/GraphPyShop/README.md

 - Store average requested query cost per each query and variable combinations and use those instead of the 1k max cost
 - Use a single more performant json library like orjson or try to do it all via pydantic's faster built in parser
 - Queue for bulk jobs
+- Add benchmarks for deserializing JSONL and other common tasks